justingallagher/fpga-trace/README.md

 ## Schedule

-Monday April 11:

-* Acquire FPGA and implement basic logic that can be inferfaced with from C++ (LED blink, adder, etc)
-* Port ray-tracer to ARM and use SIMD to accelerate execution
-* Benchmark ray-tracer performance on CPU

 Tuesday April 19 (Checkpoint):

+* Acquire Zedboard FPGA (DONE)
+* Install Xillinux and set up board for SSH (DONE)
+* Port ray-tracer to ARM (IN PROGRESS)
+* Update ray-tracer with SIMD acceleration
+* Test FPGA with basic logic controlled from the ARM processor (LED blink, adder, etc)

+Monday April 26:

 * Implement intersection for one triangle in FPGA
 * Benchmark rendering a single triangle on FPGA vs CPU

-Monday April 26:

 * Encode scene in FPGA
 * Render and benchmark one full scene with FPGA acceleration